Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Introduction

 \section{Introduction}

-The current AI revolution is driven by artificial neural networks (ANNs), particularly deep learning models.
+The current AI revolution is driven by artificial neural networks (ANNs).
 These models have enabled machines to achieve superhuman performance in a variety of tasks, such as image recognition, language translation, game playing, and even generating human-like text.
-However, this remarkable power comes at the expense of interpretability, often referred to as the "black box" problem.
+However, this remarkable power comes at the expense of interpretability, often referred to as the black-box problem.
 The representational capacity of artificial neural networks relies on interactions between possibly billions of neurons.
 While each single neuron is easy to describe mathematically, as networks become larger, it becomes increasingly difficult to understand how these interactions give rise to a neural network's overall prediction.

 The black-box nature of neural networks can be acceptable in applications where prediction is the primary goal.
 However, in science, where the goal is not just prediction but also understanding the underlying phenomena, interpretability is crucial.
 Moreover, in medicine, it is important to understand why an AI system has made a particular diagnosis or treatment recommendation to avoid risks of dangerous or ethically questionable decisions \cite{Jin2022,Amann2022}.
 AI interpretability in the law domain is crucial for understanding and explaining how automated decisions are made, which helps ensure transparency and accountability.
 It also allows for the identification and correction of biases, compliance with regulations, and maintains the integrity of legal processes \cite{Hacker2020,Bibal2020}.